disjukr/pypy-tutorial-ko/tutorial.rst

 compilers for you.

-Even then, you still must worry about memory management in your interpreter, and you're going to be re-inventing a lot if you want data types like arbitrary precision integers, nice general hash tables, and such.
+Even then, you still must worry about memory management in your interpreter, and you're going to be re-implementing a lot if you want data types like arbitrary precision integers, nice general hash tables, and such.
 It's enough to put someone off from implementing their idea for a language.

 Wouldn't it be nice if you could write your language in an existing high level language like, for example, Python?
 That sure would be ideal, you'd get all the